rohit-singh-gautam/Serializer/README.md

 |bool|bool|1|Bool|
 |string|std::string|variable|String|

 ## Collection types
 Following collecting types are supported
 1. Array
 1. Map

+## Comments
+"//" till new line and anything under "/*" and "*/" will be ignore.

 ## Serializer Type
-Output is template based, only implementation
+Output is template based, only implementation currently provided is

 ## Example
 ### Simple class